N8Brooks/snowball/README.md

 ### stopWords

 Stop words generally provide little or no information.
-Some stemmers come with common stop words from their specific language [snowball-website](https://github.com/snowballstem/snowball-website).
-These can also be imported individually.
+Some languages come with common stop words from the [snowball-website](https://github.com/snowballstem/snowball-website).
+These can also be imported individually from the file containing the stopwords for that language.
 You should tokenize and stem these stop words the same way you do with your input text.

 ```ts
 import { assert } from "https://deno.land/std@0.126.0/testing/asserts.ts";